SEAL BEACH COVID-19 SMALL BUSINESS GRANT RELIEF PROGRAM – ROUND 3

-On June 22nd, The Seal Beach City Council approved the Small Business Relief Grant Program providing the opportunity to deliver one-time grants to Seal Beach businesses with 30 or fewer employees.
-The Program will provide immediate relief to qualified local businesses that have experienced hardship due to COVID-19.
-The City has partnered with the Orange County Small Business Development Center (SBDC) to administer this program, which is entirely funded with $562,000 of one-time federal CARES Act funds distributed to the City of Seal Beach by the Orange County Board of Supervisors’ Chairwoman Michelle Steel.
+The Seal Beach City Council recently approved additional funding for the Small Business Relief Grant Program.
+The Program will provide immediate relief to qualifying local restaurants, personal care businesses and gyms/fitness studios that have experienced hardship due to COVID-19.
+The City has partnered with the Orange County Small Business Development Center (SBDC) to administer this program, which is entirely funded with $77,000 of funds distributed to the City of Seal Beach by the Orange County Board of Supervisors.

 GRANT USES AND AMOUNTS